-CER has a 90-year history of providing information to the career education community.
-CER is published once a month and strives to be THE source of news, best practices, ideas, and commentary to higher learning executives.
+CER has a 95-year history of providing information to the career education community.
+CER is THE source of news, best practices, ideas, and commentary to higher learning executives.

 CER covers a wide range of topics that assist school leaders in all areas of education including, but not limited to, admissions, school operations, student retention, public policy, compliance, and curriculum development.
 Articles are written for top executives and leaders of career education schools.
 Ideas should focus on practical applications, actionable items or bring new light to key issues concerning higher education.
 CER will accept editorial submissions for the print issue or the CER Daily News email.